quisquous/cactbot/docs/LogGuide.md

 In rare cases, the time will already have counted down a tiny bit.
 This matters for cases such as ucob Nael phase doom debuffs.

+The 'stacks' value may also indicate other information about the buff.
+For example, Mudra will show different stack values for different combinations of Mudra.
+The only way to be sure that you are getting a "real" stack value is by cross-referencing with game data (such as via Xivapi) to see what the game says the max stack amount for that ability is (0 is the max for most abilities).

+#### Refreshes, Overwrites, and Deaths

+If a buff is refreshed early, you will get another 26-line.
+You will not get a 30-line indicating that the existing buff has been removed.
+The same is true for when stacks are consumed or added.

+Most debuffs allow one player to place the debuff on each target.
+For some, such as Trick Attack, only one can be on the enemy at a time.
+If a buff is overwritten, a 30-line will be generated for the status effect that got bumped.

+Thus, it is sufficient to track buffs using a combination of caster, target, and status effect ID.
+A refresh or stack change will have the same caster, target, and status effect, while an overwrite will generate a 30-line anyway.

+When a unit dies, you will get 30-lines for buffs that were removed by it dying, so there is no need to handle that specially in order to have accurate buff tracking.

 <a name="line27"></a>

 ### Line 27 (0x1B): NetworkTargetIcon (Head Marker)